iamarbabkhan/docker/README.md

 -Distroless images is more minimalistic by excluding unnecessary tools and libraries, focusing solely on the application and its dependencies

 ### Docker Volume
+Docker volumes are managed by Docker and stored outside the container filesystem.
+### Bind Mount
+Bind mounts link a directory on the host machine directly to a directory in the containe.